TZstatsADS/ads-spring2023-project1-iynaituhz/README.md

 Term: Spring 2023

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: What are the philosophers talking about?
-+ This project is conducted by [your name]
++ This project is conducted by Tianyi Zhu

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary:
++ Questions will be answered in this project are:
+What is the most commonly used meaningful word for each philosopher?
+For philosophers, is it their class or they themselves determine the length of their philosophical sentences?
+What are the most talkative and the least talkative philosophers talking about?
+Is there any reason related to their philosophical beliefs behind their sentence length?

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.